-inmThis is, in my opinion, a great article written by the most knowledgeable person I know when it comes to colloidal silver.
-He has tough me more than anyone and I’m forever grateful for everything he shares and he is not doing it for fame or fortune.
-He just wants to share what he has researched.
+Here is an article written by the most knowledgeable person I know about Colloidal Silver (CS).
+He has influenced me more than anyone, and I’m forever grateful for everything he shares, and he is not doing it for fame or fortune.
+He wants to share what he has researched so everyone can understand what Colloidal Silver is and can do.
 I’m sharing his article below.

 Colloidal Silver Overview